Delinquency and default are two sides of the same coin except for the value which changes for both.

 When you signed the paperwork to borrow money to pay for your college education, you agreed to be legally responsible to repay that money under a certain set of terms or criteria.

-Delinquency and default are both words used to describe some sort of failure in keeping to those terms.
+Delinquency and default are both words used to describe some sort of inability in keeping to those terms.

 source - pexels.com